 These attractive succulents have small rosettes of fleshy leaves that are generally tougher and with a thicker epidermis than those of Haworthias.
 Leaf fibers are also present in some species.
-Leaf characters vary tremendously among the different species in terms of shape, size, color, and texture of leaves vary considerably from species to species.
-Haworthiopsis are solitary or suckering to form dense clumps and some even offset by means of underground stolons.
+The shape, size, color, and texture of leaves vary considerably from species to species.
+Haworthiopsis are solitary or suckering to form dense groups, and some even offset from underground stolons.
 Some species are stemless, while others have their leaves compactly arranged around elongated stems.
 Flowers appear in racemes on long slender stalks in spring and summer, but repeated sporadic flowering is not uncommon, especially in cultivation.
 Each flower is with white to green, pink, or brown tepals, forming a two-lipped structure.
 The fruits are narrowly ovoid capsules with black or dark brown seeds.

 Some Haworthiopsis are used by traditional healers as a spiritual remedy to ward off evil, as well as blood purifiers and cures against coughs, skin rashes, sunburns, and burns.

 Growing Conditions for Haworthiopsis

 It is best to plant Haworthiopsis in a pot that can be brought indoors.
-In frost-free areas with lower rainfall, some of them can be grown successfully in rockeries when planted in sheltered areas amongst rocks, where they will form clumps or clusters over time.
+In frost-free areas with lower rainfall, some species can be grown successfully planted in sheltered areas amongst rocks, where they will form clusters over time.

 Even though most species can tolerate full sun, these succulents thrive in semi-shaded positions.
 However, brighter light conditions are needed to bring out the leaf coloration.
-Any window in your house or office is likely to be an appropriate setting for Haworthiopsis.
+Any window in your home or office is likely to be an appropriate setting for Haworthiopsis.